pebreo/pebreo.github.io/endgame/DREAM-BIG.md

 ## DREAM BIG: A Framework for Transforming Aspiration into Reality

+I have described solutions to very difficult and fundamental questions like conscious, intelligence, and even a plan to bring our species into a new era.

+One more thing... let me describe a framework we can all use to tackle challenges... of any size.

 The acronym DREAM BIG serves as a powerful framework for transforming the seeds of aspiration into tangible realities.
 Each letter represents a distinct step on the journey from conception to culmination, guiding us towards achieving the seemingly impossible.

 **Define:** The initial step lies in defining the dream itself.
 It requires clarity of purpose, a precise understanding of what we truly desire.
 This involves introspection, identifying the core values and aspirations that drive our ambitions.
 Whether it's a personal goal, a scientific breakthrough, or a societal change, defining the dream sets the North Star that will guide our actions.